semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 ## Tooltip

 If you want to add a tooltip to an item, apply it to the entire item.
-We do not recommend adding an additional `Info` icon, as it does not display a tooltip on hover.
+We don't recommend adding an additional `Info` icon, as it doesn't display a tooltip on hover.

 ![](static/info-icon-tooltip.png)